floblik/YouScrobbler/README.md

 <h2>Key Features:</h2>

-   Track information is retrived from the video title and must match the Last.fm database Manual and automatic scrobbling
-   Edits of track information are saved in your browser storage
+   -Track information is retrived from the video title and is checked against the Last.fm database -Scrobbling is automatic but can be turned to manual -Trackinformation can always be edited manually -Edits of track information are saved in the browser storage

 <h2>Installation</h2>
 Mozilla Firefox:

-   Install the addon Greasemonkey (& restart Firefox for the addon to work) Download YouScrobbler by clicking on the download-button.
-A little Greasemonkey-window opens where you can install    YouScrobbler.
+   Install the addon Greasemonkey (& restart Firefox for the addon to work).
+   Download YouScrobbler on the website or via GitHub and install in Greasemonkey.

 Google Chrome:

   Install the addon Tampermonkey
-  Download YouScrobbler by clicking on the download-button.
-A Tampermonkey-window opens where you can install         YouScrobbler.
+  Download YouScrobbler on the website or via GitHub and install in Tampermonkey.

 <h2>Features</h2>
 Scrobbling
-Videos get scrobbled at the point, you watched 50% of the video and automaticly only if the track is registered in the Last.fm database.
+YouScrobbler starts scrobbling automatically if track couold be found on Last.fm.
+By default, Last.fm corrections are accepted.
+The time point on which the track is scrobbled can be customized.

 Automatic Scrobbling

-Videos only get automaticly scrobbled if the video is in the category music and a/the Trackinformation could be found (of course).
+Videos only get automatically scrobbled if the trackinformation could be retrived.
 If not a warning window will open so you have to edit the data manually.
-This behaviour can be changed in the YouScrobbler settings.
+The behaviour can be changed in the YouScrobbler settings.

 Automatic identification of trackinformation (Artist, Track)

 YouScrobbler will try to analyze Artist and Track from the YouTube Video-Title.